w3c-ccg/traceability-vocab/packages/traceability-schemas/data/README.md

 This file will contain a linked data proof which was generated over the LOCAL JSON-LD Context.

-This credential will not verify remotely until:
+This credential will not verify remotely until the remote context is published:

 ```
 ./docs/contexts/traceability-v1.jsonld -> after publish -> https://w3id.org/traceability/v1